 The Time-lauded “Silence Breakers” movement started in September 2016 with revelations about sexual harassment and assault accusations against Hollywood uber-producer Harvey Weinstein.
 Although the original New York Times article containing those revelations led to a virtual avalanche of stories about other alleged (and some since confirmed) sexual predators in the film and TV industry, it’s not surprising that those revelations would lead to further accusations in other industries, as well as spotlights on former accusations.
 For example, we have since seen several politicians accused of sexual harassment and assault, with a renewed interest in the multiple accusations against our own president.

 The world of food and restaurants is yet another industry that’s top-heavy on the male side, and now many women are stepping forward to speak out against the famous chefs who have allegedly harassed them.
 Like the similar list at The A.V.
 Club, we will continually update this article as more allegations come to light.

 So far the most famous chef who has been forced to step away from the spotlight due to sexual assault accusations is Mario Batali.
 Eater reported that four women allege that Batali groped them; three of them were his former employees.
 His own Batali & Bastianich Hospitality Group first received complaints about him in October.
 Batali has since stepped down from his company and recently was fired as a host on daytime food-related talk show The Chew.
-The Food Network has halted plans to relaunch his star-making series Molto Mario.
+The Food Network has canceled plans to relaunch his star-making series Molto Mario.
 Various retailers have stopped carrying his products, including Target, and Eataly, which Batali helped bring to the States from Italy.
 In March 2019, Batali’s other partners bought out his share of their former restaurant group, preventing him from profiting from any of those businesses.